-Starting with Chrome 54 (October, 2016), Adobe Flash is no longer included with the Chrome browser or Chrome MSI.
-By default, Chrome installs Flash the first time a user encounters Flash content, and Chrome will continue to update Flash via the Chrome Component Updater.
+By default, Chrome installs Adobe Flash Player in the background or the first time that a user encounters Flash content, and Chrome will continue to update Flash Player via the Chrome Component Updater.

 For most organizations, we recommend you use the default settings.
-However, some IT admins may want to manage their users’ Flash experience.
-See below for how the changes starting with Chrome version 55 and later affect your organization.
+However, some admins may want to manage their users’ Flash experience.

-Manually install and manage your company's installation of Flash via the Adobe Flash MSI.
+Manually install and manage your company's installation of Flash via the Adobe Flash Player MSI (for Chromium).

 - Continue to update Flash for your users via the Adobe Flash MSI every time an update to Flash is released.